Penn State–Pittsburgh football rivalry: Series history

 Once considered one of the most important college football rivalries north of the Mason–Dixon line, this intrastate rivalry was deemed the biggest annual game for both schools for a large part of their histories.
 The game often had regional and national implications with the winner often claiming Eastern college football supremacy and its respective Lambert-Meadowlands Trophy.

 The first game was played on November 6, 1893, in State College, PA, with Penn State prevailing 32–0.
 Penn State won the first six meetings.
 This was also the first game to be played in Old Beaver Field.

 Pitt's first victory in the series occurred on November 24, 1904, in Pittsburgh, 22–5.

+Starting in 1904, the schools were considered as part of the "tri-state district Big Three" alongside West Virginia and competed for the "district Big Three championship" annually, a distinction earned by attaining the best record against the other two.
+This became an annual round-robin and in 1951 the Old Ironsides Trophy was introduced and awarded to the champion of the three.
+The trio played annually until West Virginia won its second outright title in 1984 and Penn State was unable to locate the trophy.
+With the loss of the trophy and deregionalization of college football, the three-team rivalry increasingly became three distinct head-to-head matchups with little to no connection.

 The 1963 game was originally scheduled for Saturday, November 23, but was postponed to December 7 following the assassination of John F. Kennedy the day before.
 The once-beaten Panthers were being touted as a possible Cotton Bowl participant, but the bowl representatives expressed desire to invite Pitt only if they had one loss.
 With the game postponed until December 7, the Cotton Bowl could not wait.
 Pitt beat Penn State 22–21, finishing the season 9–1, with no bowl.

 The 1976 game pitted undefeated Pitt, ranked number one in the nation, against Penn State at Three Rivers Stadium on the night after Thanksgiving, November 26.
 The score was tied 7–7 at the half.
 Pitt's coach Johnny Majors moved Tony Dorsett to fullback for the second half, and the Panthers went on to win 24–7, finishing the regular season 11–0, on their way to a Sugar Bowl victory over Georgia and their first National Championship in 39 years.